IBM/dbb/Templates/GitlabCIPipeline-for-zos-native-runner/README.md

 The pipeline implements the common build, package, and deploy steps to process various configurations according to the defined conventions.
 It is a single GitLab CI/CD pipeline definition supporting various workflows.
 The [.gitlab-ci.yml](.gitlab-ci.yml) supports:

-* automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
+* automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone, build and package stage,
 * the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and
 * a [release pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-release-pipeline-with-build-packaging-and-deploy-stages) to build and package the release candidate, installation to predefined environments including the production environment.